Toadstool-Stipe/stipe/readme.md

 # Stipe Changelog

+## 0.0.3.2
+* Updates to how default color extends are created in `toadstool.css` ** Created new `readme.md` in Stipe's color directory
+* Modifications to css for Toadstool's style guide look and feel.
+Addressed bugs with styles stomping on generic tags in prototype views

 ## 0.0.2.8/0.0.2.9
 * Updated Toadstool Sass to use better named spaced class for main content block.
 ** Changed .main_content to .toadstool_main_contnet